The benefit of learning together with your friend is that you keep each other accountable and have meaningful discussions about what you're learning.

 Information Security Officer and Director of Research Computing, MIT Sloan School of Management

 Rajiv Shridhar is the Information Security Officer and Director of Research Computing at MIT Sloan School of Management.
-He leads the team that enables the research of MIT Sloan faculty, students and collaborators by providing specialized computing infrastructure, data sets, software tools, support and technology consulting.
-As Information Security Officer, he is responsible for the development and oversight of risk and security frameworks in alignment with the information security needs of MIT Sloan.
+He leads the team that enables the research of MIT Sloan faculty, students and collaborators by providing specialized computing infrastructure, data sets, software tools, support and technology consulting...
+More info

 Una-May O'Reilly